May Week: Suicide Sunday

 Suicide Sunday is the name used at Cambridge University to refer to the Sunday immediately after the end of the summer term (known as Easter Term).
 By this Sunday, all students have finished exams but most of the results have not been published, so it is traditionally a period of nerves and suspense.
-The name, however, refers to the celebration of the end of exam term, in contrast to Caesarian Sunday on the day before the early May Bank Holiday which celebrates the birth of exam term.
 A student-led campaign in 2015 encouraged use of the name "May Week Sunday" instead, though "Suicide Sunday" continues to persist among students and the public.

+The name refers to the celebration of the end of exam term, in contrast to Caesarian Sunday on the day before the early May Bank Holiday which is named after the Jesus College drinking society, the Caesarians.
+Caesarian Sunday is traditionally a final opportunity for students to get drunk on Jesus Green before exams begin.

-The event is for current students of the University of Cambridge but is frequented by former students that indulge in the student lifestyle.
+The events are for current students of the University of Cambridge but are frequented by former students that indulge in the student lifestyle.

 The Cardboard Boat Race is a main attraction to Suicide Sunday, offering an alternative to the many garden parties and more serious boating.
 The first race was in 2010, with three boats from Magdalene College.
 In 2011, the race was opened to other colleges.